juju/docs/src/en/clouds-manual.md

 The purpose of the Manual cloud is to cater to the situation where you have machines (of any nature) at your disposal and you want to create a backing cloud out of them.
-If this collection of machines is composed solely of bare metal you might opt for a MAAS cloud but note that such machines would also require [IPMI hardware][maas-power-types] and a MAAS infrastructure.
+If this collection of machines is composed solely of bare metal you might opt for a [MAAS cloud][clouds-maas] but note that such machines would also require [IPMI hardware][maas-power-types] and a MAAS infrastructure.
 The Manual cloud can therefore both make use of a collection of disparate hardware as well as of machines of varying natures (bare metal or virtual), all without any extra overhead/infrastructure.

 ## Limitations